ARX-7/ReStrat/README.md

 - Provide tools which allow in detail analysis of encounters.
     - This includes the ability to analyze encounter units,  the actions belonging to them, and the auras gained by all      units.
 - Minimal aesthetic which makes efficient use of screen space.
+-

+##How to setup
+- Download it as a zip, right hand column.
+- Extract it, it should be in a folder called ReStrat-master.
+Rename it to ReStrat
+- Move to addon folder.